 There is no greater time than right now.
 Many people think that we live in a day when God is no longer at work as in former ages.
 But the truth is He is just as much at work today as He ever was.
 God is the same today as He was yesterday, and the age before that.
 God is the same forever.

 Crossing over into Canaan for the Christian today is not a picture of going to heaven, but our spiritual inheritance in Christ (Eph.
 1:3, 11, 15-23).

-Message by Wil Pounds (c) 2010.
+Message by Wil Pounds.
 Anyone is free to use this material and distribute it, but it may not be sold under any circumstances whatsoever without the author's written consent.

 Wil is a graduate of William Carey University, B. A.; New Orleans Baptist Theological Seminary, Th.
 M.; and Azusa Pacific University, M. A. He has pastored in Panama, Ecuador and the U. S, and served for over 20 years as missionary in Ecuador and Honduras.
-He had a daily expository Bible teaching ministry head in over 100 countries for ten years.
+He had a daily expository Bible teaching ministry head in over 100 countries from 1972-2005.
 He continues to seek opportunities to be personally involved in world missions.
 Wil and his wife Ann have three grown daughters.
-He currently serves as a Baptist pastor and teaches seminary extension courses and Evangelism in Depth conferences in Honduras, Nicaragua, India, Peru and Ecuador.
+He currently serves as a Baptist missionary and teaches seminary extension courses and Evangelism in Depth conferences in Honduras, Nicaragua, India, Peru and Ecuador.
 Wil also serves as the International Coordinator and visiting professor of Bible and Theology at Peniel Theological Seminary in Riobamba, Ecuador.

 Bible word studies for sermon preparation, messages, devotions and personal Bible studies with abiding principles and practical applications.

 Index of 365 devotions and sermon starters.

 Study the master theme of the Bible with these prophecies and types in the Old Testament of the coming of the Messiah, Jesus Christ.